Solana RPC Node Setup & Best Practices: A Complete Guide with NoLimitNodes

 To run your own node:

-- Install Solana CLI: sh -c "$(curl -sSfL https://release.solana.com/stable/install)"
+- Install the Solana CLI: sh -c "$(curl -sSfL https://release.solana.com/stable/install)"

 - Download the ledger: solana-ledger-tool